 So there you have it, three common competition permit and contest licensing myths busted.
-Now you know you only need licences for the states/territories your competition is open to and that there is no magical exemption for licensing if your prize is worth under $1,000 AUD.
+Now you know you only need licences for the states/territories your competition is open to and that as of 1 July 2020, you’ll only need a licence if your prize is valued at over $3,000.
 You also know you can check here for the most up to date competition licensing and permit rules which we update on a regular basis to ensure your competition is compliant.

 We know competition legals are scary and confusing.
 You don’t want to do the wrong thing and put your business in jeopardy for a competition.
 We get it… But we also get licences and permits – it’s what we do all day, every day.
 So if you need a hand applying for your competition permit or want to chat to us to double check you understand your contest licensing obligations, get in touch with us, we’re always happy to help!